 Cobb County public safety heroes recognized

 Oct.
-4—CUMBERLAND — Cobb Police Detective Zachary Stannard had been working with the department for nine years when he responded to a fatal shooting on Austell Road last year.
+4—Cobb Police Detective Zachary Stannard had been working with the department for nine years when he responded to a fatal shooting on Austell Road last year.

 Stannard led the effort to bring justice to a father who was shot and killed while driving with his 8-year-old daughter in the back seat.